 Fort Mill is a somewhat small town located in the state of South Carolina.
 With a population of 22,284 people and ten constituent neighborhoods, Fort Mill is the 39th largest community in South Carolina.
 Much of the housing stock in Fort Mill was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Fort Mill economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Fort Mill, where the median household income is $81,401.00.

-Fort Mill is a decidedly white-collar town, with fully 85.17% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Fort Mill is a town of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Fort Mill who work in office and administrative support (20.55%), management occupations (14.42%), and sales jobs (9.49%).
+Fort Mill is a decidedly white-collar town, with fully 86.50% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Fort Mill is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Fort Mill who work in office and administrative support (15.28%), management occupations (13.67%), and sales jobs (11.69%).

 Also of interest is that Fort Mill has more people living here who work in computers and math than 95% of the places in the US.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.63% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Fort Mill in 2010 was $32,066, which is wealthy relative to South Carolina, and upper middle income relative to the rest of the US.
-This equates to an annual income of $128,264 for a family of four.
+The per capita income in Fort Mill in 2018 was $35,035, which is wealthy relative to South Carolina, and upper middle income relative to the rest of the US.
+This equates to an annual income of $140,140 for a family of four.
 However, Fort Mill contains both very wealthy and poor people as well.

-Fort Mill is a somewhat ethnically-diverse town.
+Fort Mill is a very ethnically-diverse town.
 The people who call Fort Mill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Mill residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fort Mill include Irish, English, Italian, and Scottish.
+Important ancestries of people in Fort Mill include German, Irish, English, Italian, and French.

 The most common language spoken in Fort Mill is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Polish.